CMMC Assessment

 What Is CMMC Compliance?

-The need for CMMC, explained by Katie Arrington, Chief Information Security Officer (CISO) for the Assistant Secretary for Defense Acquisition: “The U.S. is losing $600 billion a year to our adversaries in exfiltration, data theft and R&D loss.
+The need for CMMC, explained by Katie Arrington, Chief Information Security Officer (CISO) for the Assistant Secretary for Defense Acquisition in this document: “The U.S. is losing $600 billion a year to our adversaries in exfiltration, data theft and R&D loss.
 If we were able to institute good cyber hygiene and we were able to reduce, let’s just say email phishing schemes by 10%, think of the amount of money that we could save to truly reinvest back into our partners in the industrial base that we need to stay on the competitive edge.
 And the only way that we saw fit to do this was to create this CMMC so we can ensure that we are doing everything we can do to buy down the risk of our adversaries stealing our hard work.” |

 CMMC Compliance Timelines

-CMMC Audit Preparation Tips
+CMMC Assessment Preparation Tips

 Establish an understanding of the organization’s current state of security